splunk-terraform/terraform-provider-signalfx/READMEOLD.md

 * change Terraform configuration files to references the new provider name
 * update state files to reference the new provider name

-Each are easy to do! you need to do them at the same time, however, avoiding any asset changes between each step.
+Each are easy to do!
+You need to do them at the same time, however, avoiding any asset changes between each step.

 ### Adjust Provider Configuration